nih-cfde/published-documentation/docs/spec-and-docs/C2M2-usage-guides-and-technical-documents/002-C2M2-LEVEL-1.md

       driven by usage needs identified by DCC clients_
       * _are **URIs better than bare CV terms** in terms of C2M2 field values?_
          * _what sort of URI support do CVs already provide?_
-         * _how deeply can we leverage their own preexisting constructs without having to handle maintenance, synchrony, version, etc., issues ourselves?_
+         * _how deeply can CFDE leverage existing id-anchoring constructs without having to handle maintenance, synchrony, version, etc., issues?_
-         * _can we establish a uniform URI policy to cover all C2M2-referenced CVs, or will we need to establish multiple policies for different CVs?_
+         * _can CFDE establish a uniform URI policy to cover all C2M2-referenced CVs, or will we need to establish multiple policies for different CVs?_
       * _establish and execute some sort of survey process to create consensus on **which particular CVs look like the best final selections**